bradgarropy/bradgarropy.com/content/pages/resume.md

 _Confluence Task Dashboard_

 -   Dashboard to monitor health and metrics of 330+ million daily asynchronous tasks that power Confluence.
+-   Built with Remix, Tailwind, Vitest, Mock Service Worker, and Playwright.
 -   Proposed and implemented the application architecture.
--   Lead and mentored a team of two developers to build the application.
+-   Led and mentored a team of two developers to build the application.
--   Built with Remix, Tailwind, Vitest, Mock Service Worker, and Playwright.
 -   Wrote continuous integration with Bitbucket Pipelines and Spinnaker deploys.
 -   Integrated the application with services like Sentry, SonarQube, Splunk, and Launch Darkly.
 -   Leveraged the Atlassian component library for UI elements.